Estimating the number of superimposed sinusoids: Quasilikelihood approach

 \subsection{Quasilikelihood performance analysis}

-Note that, the performance analysis based on the formula \eqref{CDF2} considers all the statistical information about the ML estimates of the frequencies, and vice versa the analysis based on the formula \eqref{CDF1} does not take into account this information.

-In the other hand, comparing the results \eqref{CDF1}, \eqref{CDF2} shows that the theoretical performance analysis in the case of the ML estimation of the frequencies is quite more difficult than in the case of the BL estimation.
-Moreover, in practice one may use some fast or simple modifications of the maximum likelihood methods for estimating the frequencies and actual probability distribution of the estimates of frequencies may be very different from the distribution of the exact ML estimates.
-These reasons motivate us to propose a new approach to the performance analysis of the MOS algorithms, we call this approach as QL performance analysis.
+Note that the performance analysis based on the formula \eqref{CDF_Slag} considers all statistical information about the ML estimates of the frequencies, and vice versa the analysis based on the formula \eqref{CDF1} does not take into account this information.
+On the other hand, comparing results \eqref{CDF1}, \eqref{CDF_Slag} we can conclude that the theoretical performance analysis in the case of the ML estimation of the frequencies is quite more difficult than in the case of the BL estimation.
+Moreover, in practice, one may use some fast or simplified modifications of the maximum likelihood method for estimating the frequencies, thus the actual probability distribution of the estimates of frequencies can be very different from the distribution of the exact ML estimates.
+These reasons motivate us to propose a new approach to the performance analysis of the MOS algorithms, and this approach is called QL performance analysis.